Smolations/mixitup-overlays-snippets/README.md

 - [x] find css sparks for panels
   - [ ] find sounds for sparks
 - [ ] figure out chat box
-- [ ] figure out grid system and abstraction for various files
 - [x] experiment with MIU widget
   - can do basically the same thing as the browser source swapping
   - successive calls reset widget (i.e. refresh page) so still have timing issue